-Definitions are also often referred to by the smaller number of the pixel measurement, so HD will sometimes be called 720p, Full HD gets called 1080p and so on.
+Definitions are also often referred to by the smaller number of the pixel measurement - HD will sometimes be called 720p, Full HD gets called 1080p and so on.
 With QHD though, the 2K name comes from the fact that the bigger of the pixel measurements is over 2000 pixels, which can admittedly be a bit confusing (and really ought to be referred to as 2.5K, if we were being entirely accurate).

 Many phones from Samsung, Motorola, Huawei and other big name handset manufacturers include 2K displays as the standard nowadays.

 You can probably see where this is going.
 Like 2K, the 4K name comes from the larger of the two pixel measurements, which are, technically speaking, 4096 pixels in 4K and only 3840 pixels in Ultra HD.
 So while these two terms are often used interchangeably, they are actually a little bit different.

 Ultra HD is 3860 x 2160 pixels and 4K is 4096 x 2160.
 Both definitions frequently get shortened to 2160p and the pixel difference is relatively marginal, but there is a difference.
 One of the first handsets to launch with a '4K' display was Sony's Xperia Z5 Premium, which offered Ultra HD resolution on a 5.5-inch screen.

 While smartphone screens keep getting bigger, there hasn't been a race to 4K from handset makers that we might have expected a year ago.
 As it stands, Sony still dominates with the Xperia Z5 Premium and XZ Premium.

 Instead, what has become the norm at the top of the market is a 2K panel, rather than a higher resolution option.
 This, among other reasons, probably has a lot to do with concerns about power, as larger, higher-resolution displays demand ever more.
 With smartphone battery life already a sore topic for many, handset makers seem reluctant to make that leap just yet.

 However, 2018 could well be the year that we'll see more and more Ultra HD-equipped handsets going on sale, even through the mid-range.